 Martin Hundley -

-Prior to registration, BAFA students must meet first with the advisor for the division from which they plan to take the majority of credits in the coming semester, and afterward meet with the advisor from the other division.
-For example, if a BAFA student plans to register for more studio courses in the coming term (this is usually the case with students earlier in the BAFA program), he/she should first contact the studio progam advisor.
+Prior to registration, BAFA students must meet first with the advisor for the college at which they plan to take the majority of credits in the coming semester, and afterward meet with the advisor from the other college.
+For example, if a BAFA student plans to register for more studio courses in the coming term (this is usually the case with students earlier in the BAFA program), he/she should first contact the studio program advisor.
 (At Parsons, appointments with major advisors are scheduled through the Student Success Network.
-Jazz students contact Kyle Wilson.
-If a BAFA student plans to register for more liberal arts courses in the coming term (normally for students in more advanced stages of the BAFA program), she/he should first contact the assigned Eugene Lang College faculty advisor or department/major advisor.
+Jazz students contact Kyle Wilson.)
+If a BAFA student plans to register for more liberal arts courses in the coming term (normal for students in more advanced stages of the BAFA program), she/he should first contact the assigned Eugene Lang College faculty advisor or department/major advisor.

 All BAFA students should review degree requirements in the BAFA Student Handbook on the BAFA website before meeting with their advisors.

 Abid Raza Khan- Coordinator for Student Advising, NSSR